TYPO3 Accessibility

 (Web Content Accessibility Guidelines)

-The international standard for digital accessibility ensures that your website is perceivable, operable, understandable, and robust.
+An international standard for accessible digital communication that ensures a website is perceptible, operable, understandable, and robust.

 BITV 2.0